The 2023-2024 application will open in mid-June 2023 and close in mid-September 2023.

-New application templates are now available to download.
+New application templates will be available to download in mid-June 2023.

 Eligible students can apply to the Undergraduate Research Scholars (URS) thesis program each year between June and September.
 The URS application consists of two parts:

 - Part 2: Completed application template submitted to the Scholars Thesis Submittal System (STSS) that includes:

 - Research compliance acknowledgement

 Part 1 is an online form documenting your intent to apply to the URS program.
 Download the Part 1 Planning Document to see what questions you will be asked during Part 1.

 Part 2 is comprised of a fillable Word document you will complete, save, and upload into the official Scholars Thesis Submittal System (STSS).
 Consult with your faculty advisor to determine which Part 2 Application Template is most appropriate for your discipline.
 Have this conversation early and take time to review the Part 2 Requirements.
 Applicants are required to use one of the templates provided below.

 Copy and paste your information from the Part 1 Planning Document into the online form.

 Note: You must log in with your TAMU NetID and Password.